Meerkat Crafts and Learning

 Paper glue (Elmer's Rubber Cement)

-What to the Meerkat Paper Craft:
+How to Make the Meerkat Paper Craft:

 1. Print out the patterns onto card stock or constuction paper.
 To make the patterns more ridged glue the patterns onto another piece of card stock before cutting them out.
 (Printable patterns available to members.)